Ari-healthcare-data/clinical-operations-dashboard/README.md

 - Handled missing values using COALESCE
 - Converted categorical flags (Yes/No) into boolean fields
 - Spot checks applied to ensure correctness

+I personally prefer separating cleaning from analytics because it makes it easier to troubleshoot complex metrics.
+This lets me to validate each metric step-by-step before using them in Power BI, which reduced errors and made the workflow more maintainable.

 ### 4. Analytics Layer (analytics_views.sql)
 - Built aggregated views for reporting and dashboards